18th Tony Awards

 The 18th Annual Tony Awards took place on May 24, 1964, in the New York Hilton in New York City.
 The ceremony was broadcast on local television station WWOR-TV (Channel 9) in New York City.
 The host was Sidney Blackmer and the Masters of Ceremonies were Steve Lawrence and Robert Preston.

+Eligibility

+Shows that opened on Broadway during the 1963–1964 season before April 25, 1964 are eligible.